Actindo-AG/Documentation/Channels/Operation/03_CheckOfferUpload.md

 #### Prerequisites

-At least one offer upload has been failed.
+At least one offer upload has failed.

 #### Procedure